EmmaBergner/erace/README.md

 #### __Signin Page__
 The login page is the first page a user will see.
 From here there are two ways to continue:
-- Register a new account in order to sign in.
+- Go to the sign up page to register a new account in order to sign in.
 - If already registered simply sign in to get access to the applications features.

 #### __Sign up Page__